 Theft by False Pretenses - Penal Code 532 PC

 Posted by Ronald D. HeddingFeb 12, 2018

-Increasingly, individuals are finding themselves entangled in the intricate web of theft by pretenses, as defined under California Penal Code 532 PC.
+Increasingly, individuals are finding themselves entangled in the complex and intricate web of theft by pretense, as defined under California Penal Code 532 PC.
 This legal territory involves one party deceiving another into parting with money or property, only to renege on their end of the deal.
+The nuances of this crime can be challenging to navigate without professional guidance.

+Theft by False Pretenses - Penal Code 532 PC